moorepants/dissertation/physicalparameters.rst

     \frac{d}{2\pi n}
     \pm\left(\frac{\sigma_d}{2\pi n}\right)

+where :math:`r` is the wheel radius, :math:`d`, is the travesal distance, :math:`n`, is the number of rotations and :math:`sigma` is the respective standard deviation of the subscripted variable.
+I use subscripts :math:`F` and :math:`R` from front and rear wheels, respectively, in the measurment tables in Section :ref:`secMeasuredParameters`.

 .. _figTireChalk:

 .. figure:: figures/physicalparameters/tireChalk.jpg
    :align: center
+   :width: 4in

+   figTireChalk

    Wheel and tire with chalk mark aligned to the tape measure.

-   One

 .. _secHeadtube:

-Head tube angle
+Head Tube Angle
 ~~~~~~~~~~~~~~~

 For the first six bicycles the head tube angle was measured directly using an
-electronic level with a :math:`\pm0.2^{\circ}` accuracy.
+electronic level.
+The different different accuracies of the models used in
+Delft and Davis are reflected in the measurment tables.
 The bicycle frame was
-fixed perpendicular to the ground, the steering angle was set to the nominal,
+fixed perpendicular to the ground, the steering angle was set to the nominal
-tire pressures were at recommended levels and the bicycle was unloaded.
-The
+position, tire pressures were at recommended levels and the bicycle was
-steer axis tilt :math:`\lambda` is the complement to the head tube angle.
+unloaded.
+The steer axis tilt :math:`\lambda` is the complement to the head
+tube angle, :math:`\gamma`.

 .. math::
    :label: eqHeadTubeAngle